 The City of Merced Fire Department provides fire protection, rescue, and emergency medical services from five fire stations throughout the urban area.
-Fire Station #52 is located at 1400 Falcon Way, less than 1 mile from the site.
-This Station would serve the proposed project.
+Fire Station #55 is located at 3520 Parsons Drive, approximately 0.75 miles southeast from the project site.
+This Station would serve the proposed Project.